-Delete a commit in git
+Delete a commit from git

 It is possible that you make a commit without verifying the changes you are committing and don’t notice your error in time.
 Once you review the commit and notice that there is something in the commit that doesn’t belong there, how do you remove that specific commit?